Zaykos/Zaykos/README.md

 ### Hi there 👋

-- 🔭 I’m currently as a CERT Analyst Intern and would like to go to pentest eventually
+- 🔭 I’m currently working as a CERT Analyst Intern and would like to go to pentest eventually
 - 🌱 I’m currently learning pentesting in general and especially Active Directory

 <!--